There is no other feeling like spotting your first whale.

 My first whale was at sixteen on a solo trip to Tenerife, where I volunteered in marine conservation.
 I spent the time monitoring pilot whales and various dolphins.
 Funnily enough, I instantly looked forward to whale sightings more than dolphins!
 Whales have a sedate grace that tumbles you head over heels, and I was hooked.
 Then, two years later, in Australia, I was lucky enough to spot a humpback whale.

 While whale sightings in Tenerife or Australia are pretty much guaranteed, whale watching in the UK is a different kettle of fish.
 Heading out with a snorkel and flippers from Blackpool Beach is definitely not the answer.
 In fact, heading out by boat from most coastal towns isn’t either.
+I’ve already got a guide on ocean view hotels where you can spot whales.
+But for this guide, we’ll focus on the best places in the UK to take a whale watching tour.

 To spot whales in the UK, you need to plan a visit to particular locations.
-Don’t be put off though!
+Don’t be put off though.
 To help you increase your chances of whale sightings, I’ve created a guide to the best places for whale watching in the UK.

 The Isle of Skye, Scotland